 The 2021 EIFF took place for a Covid-shortened week in August for the first time since 2007.
 In the pre-pandemic era, the festival took place over a 12 day period in the second half of June/early July.

-A ‘new look’ innovative EIFF set to deliver in person events in Edinburgh and beyond with indoor and outdoor cinema experiences alongside online festival screenings celebrating film’s ability to bind us together.
+In 2021, programmers set out to establish a ‘new look’, innovative EIFF set to deliver in-person events in Edinburgh, and beyond, with indoor and outdoor cinema experiences alongside online festival screenings celebrating film’s ability to bind us together.

 - Filmhouse and a network of cinemas across Scotland set to collaborate in "joyous communal celebration of the return to cinema"

 - Free outdoor screenings of films in St Andrew Square for ‘Film Fest in the City’ from 19-25 August will form the centre of the Festival’s invitation to audiences in this unique year